Is Shopping Cart Abandonment in Retail an Enemy We Have Ignored for Too Long?

 Shopping cart abandonment is like a small crack in your wall.
 It is hard to notice at first, but if left untreated, it would become the source of major damage and might even lead to the collapse of the whole house.

-Anyway, if you are not familiar with the concept of shopping cart abandonment or a wide range of the devastating effects it has on companies’ performance, we are prepared to help you connect the dots.
-You can equip yourself with extensive knowledge on both topics here and here.
+Anyway, if you are not familiar with the concept of shopping cart abandonment or a wide range of the devastating effects it has on companies’ performance, we are here to help you connect the dots.
+You can read about 8 negative effects of shopping abandoned carts and how to effectively deal with the phenomenon of abandoned carts.
+And after a detailed study of the material, try to put the tips into practice using Claspo.

 Users might be driven by plenty of motives when they exit without finishing their purchases.
 But, generally, a high level of shopping cart abandonment signifies that you do not meet the customers' standards, and they are high these days.